Victory — Ridglan is shut down

 Bryan Polcyn’s years-long investigation into Ridglan Farms

-FOX6’s investigative reporter has covered Ridglan since 2025 — leaked buyer lists, undercover footage, federal citations, and the experiments performed without anesthesia.
-The reporting that helped make the case unignorable.
+FOX6’s investigative reporter has covered Ridglan since 2025 — leaked buyer lists, undercover footage, federal citations, and experiments performed without anesthesia.
+The reporting that made the case unignorable.

 No dog should be